 A few examples of the many programs we've put in place to conserve resources and reduce our impact on the environment include:

 Ride Share Programs - We provide incentives for employees who ride the bus or rail, carpool, bike or walk to work.

 Environmentally sound facilities - Molina Healthcare has completed construction on a 26,000-square-foot IT center in New Mexico that will be LEED (Leadership in Energy and Environment Design) certified for environmental friendliness.
 In addition, the building just received an Award of Excellence in the Commercial Electrical category from the Associated Builders and Contractors of Indiana.

 Recycling and conservation - Our recycling programs keep waste out of landfills while we also explore new processes (such as our Managed Print program) that reduce the amount of resources we consume in the first place.

-Molina employees, led by chief financial officer John Molina, took to the streets of Long Beach, California to encourage employees to bike to work and to raise awareness about alternatives to the ordinary commute by automobile.
+Molina employees took to the streets of Long Beach, California to encourage employees to bike to work and to raise awareness about alternatives to the ordinary commute by automobile.

 Molina Healthcare launched a friendly competition to encourage physical activity and raise employee awareness about healthy living.
 The 10,000 Steps program was rolled out to employees at our corporate offices and at our health plans nationwide.
 All employees received a free t-shirt and a pedometer to help them track their steps.
 In addition, local walks during work hours and health fairs were also offered.